 ShareSoc hope that other companies will follow the RBS example and voluntarily adopt Shareholder Committees.
 If companies resist, then it is our intention to submit AGM resolutions to other companies.

 More background information and the resolution proposed for the 2017 AGM is present in this document: RBS-Campaign-Background-Information .
-Please note that revised resolution(s) will be proposed for the 2018 AGM are now available here.
+Our revised resolution(s) for the 2018 AGM are now available here.
 We urge you to follow the instructions and assist us to requisition these resolutions.

 Regular updates on the RBS Campaign will be posted on this web page and on the ShareSoc blog.